maxhbr/LDBcollector/docs/source/install.md

 ### Azure AD Authentication

 You can use an Entra server as authentication backend by setting some parameters.
+It's based on the azuread backend of Python Social Auth.
-Use a callback URL like `https://$HOST/oauth/complete/azuread`.
+Note: You'll have to configure on Entra an allowed callback URL like https://<your-hermine-server>/oauth/complete/azuread

 For Docker installs, the following environment variables can be set :
 * **AZUREAD_TENANT_ID**: your Microsoft Azure tenant ID